Atatürk Forest Farm and Zoo: Zoo

 The Ankara Zoo (Ankara Hayvanat Bahçesi) is a 32 ha zoological garden founded in 1933 (39.9459699°N 32.791099°E).
 It houses some big cats, various birds, monkeys, apes, ungulates, snakes, and an aquarium.
 The zoo also breeds and sells Angora cats.

 Recent controversies and disputes

-The current Presidential Complex of Turkey has been constructed on the part of the territory of the forest farm and this issue has involved substantial legal and political disputes in Turkey.
-According to the most recent reports, Turkey's Public Housing Development Administration (TOKI) is planning to sell farm land of the farm in an auction.
+The current Presidential Complex has been constructed on part of the territory of the forest farm, and this issue has caused substantial legal and political disputes in Turkey.
+According to recent reports, Turkey's Public Housing Development Administration (TOKİ) is planning to sell some of the farm lands in an auction.